 Though geothermal energy is a much more involved and expensive undertaking than solar or wind, the benefits may well be worth the effort.
 It is geothermal energy that holds real promise for the Eastern Caribbean as we seek to gain greater energy independence, reduce energy costs, and drive towards sustainable development in the region.

-• This article draws on the recent OECS report The Role of Geothermal in the Caribbean Region (2017)
+• This post draws on the OECS report The Role of Geothermal in the Caribbean Region (2017)

 • Please read our Comments Policy before commenting